Nchrist89/Palms-Peaks-P1/README.md

    ![Bug fix 4](docs/readme-docs/readme-images/bugfix4.png)
    ![Bug fix 4-1](docs/readme-docs/readme-images/bugfix4-1.png)

-   In order to resolve this I branched my repository and used a Training Branch which I would use as a playground to test any new features including this one.
+   To resolve this, I branched my repository and used a Training Branch which I would use as a playground to test any new features including this one.
 After quite a few hours.
 I managed to have the new feature box how I wanted it visually.
 Then I had to take it from being horizonal on a large viewing device to mobile and therefore working backwards from what I was originally doing.
 This then caused further issues when I copied the code over from a styling.css testing stylesheet.
 It was then back to the playground to retest and find how to move over the code to my final project where it would successfully be responsive.
-I could write about 10 different bug fixes just on this one feature. in the end the below shows the final result.
+I could write about 15 different bug fixes just on this one feature. in the end the below shows the final result.

    ![Bug fix 4 - squished](docs/readme-docs/readme-images/bugfix4-squished.png)